thruston/metapost-examples/README.md

 Mathematical Association of America.
 My Metapost source files are covered by the GNU Public License V3.
 This means you can use them for any non-commercial purpose.

+## Contact / questions

+If you have questions about Metapost or any of my examples, please consider asking them on a Q&A site like http://tex.stackexchange.com/ using the `metapost` tag.